Tachyonic gravitational dark matter production after inflation: Gravitational EFT framework

 We work within an EFT description of gravity coupled to matter.
 The field content consists of the spacetime metric $g_{\mu\nu}$, an inflaton field $\phi$ responsible for driving the background expansion, and a real scalar field $\chi$, which plays the role of a spectator DM degree of freedom, in the sense that it remains energetically subdominant, induces negligible backreaction on the metric, and has negligible couplings to the SM degrees of freedom.
 The theory is taken to respect diffeomorphism invariance and a discrete $\mathbb{Z}_2$ symmetry under $\chi\rightarrow -\chi$, ensuring the stability of the dark sector in the absence of additional interactions.

 The considered EFT is organized as an expansion in local operators of increasing mass dimension, suppressed by appropriate powers of a scale $\Lambda$ which should be interpreted as the EFT suppression scale and may lie parametrically below the true ultraviolet (UV) cutoff of the theory \cite{Aydemir:2012nz}.
 At dimension four and below, and restricting to operators relevant for the curvature-induced instability discussed in this work,\footnote{In writing Eq.~\eqref{Srenorm}, we have omitted a quartic self-interaction $\lambda\chi^4$, which is a priori allowed by the $\mathbb{Z}_2$ symmetry.
 This is a deliberate and natural simplification.
 The curvature-induced tachyonic instability that drives particle production is entirely controlled by the quadratic effective mass of the spectator field $\chi$ and is therefore insensitive to small self-interactions at linear level.
-Moreover, in the absence of direct couplings between the dark and visible sectors, the radiative generation of sizable self-interactions through gravitational effects is parametrically suppressed by powers of $H_*/\Lambda$.
+Moreover, in the absence of direct couplings between the dark and visible sectors, the radiative generation of sizable self-interactions through gravitational effects is parametrically suppressed by powers of $H_*/\Lambda$, with $H_*$ the Hubble scale at the onset of the tachyonic instability, and $\Lambda$ the UV cutoff of the theory.
 While small self-interactions may become relevant at later stages of the non-linear evolution—potentially affecting the detailed thermalization or fragmentation dynamics—they do not affect the existence, onset, or efficiency of the curvature-driven instability itself and are therefore neglected in this minimal setup.} the spectator sector is described by

 with $M_P$ the reduced Planck mass, $M$ the bare mass of $\chi$, and $\xi$ a dimensionless non-minimal coupling to the Ricci scalar.
-The inflaton sector is assumed to be minimally coupled to gravity and kept general through the Lagrangian density $\mathcal{L}_\phi$, which for definiteness may be taken as
+The inflaton sector is assumed to be minimally coupled to gravity and kept general through the Lagrangian density $\mathcal{L}_\phi$, which, for definiteness, may be taken as

 although our results do not depend on the detailed form of the inflationary potential $V(\phi)$.